 Stretch Marks –New and Old, Red and White

 When the damaged area reddens, the laser works to decrease the inflammation.
-Once this happens, a new skin immerges.
+Once this happens, a new skin emerges.

-Women who are pregnant are likely to develop the lines in the front of her abdomen.
-Adolescent males and females also sometimes develop the skin lesions during puberty.
+Women who are pregnant are likely to develop the lines in the front of their abdomen.
+Adolescent males and females also sometimes develop skin lesions during puberty.
 The thighs and stomach are the two most likely areas for maturing young adults.

 About 90% of women